nancy77zion/nancy77zion/README.md

  <br>

- I'm Eberechi Nwankudu, a passionate aspiring Frontend developer 💻.
+ I'm Eberechi Nwankudu, Backend intern with a fervent interest in software development, database management, and API design.
+Actively refining backend expertise while actively seeking opportunities to contribute to open-source projects.
+Committed to continuous learning and enthusiastic collaboration in tackling intricate challenges and crafting scalable solutions. 💻.

- - :seedling: I’m currently learning about Web Development and other programming languages (needed).
+ - :seedling: I’m currently learning about Node.js, .Net,  SQL and other programming languages (needed).
- - - 🤔 I’m currently open for an Intern or a new job opportunity.
+ - - 🤔 I’m currently open for an Internship or a new job opportunity.
  - - ⚡ Things i love :- Movies and Music🎵
  - - 😄 Pronouns: She/Her.